132nd-vWing/ATRM_Brief/Pages/R15_AR_TASK.md

 ## Scenario
 Intelligence reports indicate that the enemy force have been moving SCUDs in position for attacks.
 The 323rd Missile Regiment have been observed moving EAST from their main base at LIWA.
-Intelligence assess as even chance that SCUD firing positions are located in KILLBOX JUPITER
+Intelligence assess as even chance that SCUD firing positions are located in KILLBOX JUPITER. <br>
+Enemy area are WEST of FLOT.
+Friendly territory EAST of FLOT.
+(Regardless if you are flying this a BLUE or RED).

 ![KILLBOX JUPITER](/ATRM_Brief/Pictures/R15_Killbox_JUPITER.PNG)